Call or text 312-219-2051 for a free consult

 Cueing and biofeedback provided by the therapist, walls/floors/surfaces, and mirrors

-Isolated stretching or strengthening of specific muscles groups or movements
+Specific exercise (Isolated stretching or strengthening of specific muscles groups or movements)

 Habit change of posture and body mechanics